drandreaskrueger/hackathons/polkadot-2020/gitcoin-bugs.md

 Or: Better completely disable the "dashboard"?

 ### perhaps it's me who is the problem here?

 Then please explain where my conceptual misunderstanding is.
 Thanks.

+One more thing: (Why) Do I have to press "Stop work", after having submitted my work?